Soojin-Lee0819/connectionsLab/Project2/README.md

 However, there is an error that is still unresolved.
 When the new client joins, the displayed number of players at each room is accurate.
 However, when the player returns to the map after joining the room, whether after completing the game or through clicking the home button, the number of client in each room is no longer accurate.
 The number of players in all the rooms are set to 0.
 This also means that when the user returns to the map page more than 2 players can join the same gameroom.
 We didn't know how to fix this issue.
 It is not only the display error but the number is not updated on the server side as well.

-Through more error check, I found out that when the user is fully disconnected by closing the tab, or joins another room on the map, it gets updated.
+Through more error checkings, I found out that when the user is fully disconnected by closing the tab, or joins another room on the map, it gets updated.

  <img src="images/numcountissue.png" width="600">

 ### GAME | 2 PAGES (Instruction + Play Game)

 Originally, the instruction was going to be on the game page itself.
 However,due to the limited space, we added an instruction page where the players are prompted to read the instruction and click the **start** button before they enter the game.

  <img src="images/instruction.png" width="800"> <br><br>